djnugent/Precland/README.md

 		`export PYTHONPATH=$PYHTONPATH:$HOME/visnav/PrecisionLand_lib`<br />
 		*Use ctrl-x to exit and save the file*

-*  Re-run .bashrc / Reload PATH variables
+*  Re-run .bashrc / Reload PATH variables:
 	`$ . ~/.bashrc`

 *  Have Dronekit load on startup: